-The definitions below with ancient Hebrew lettering are from Benner, with a Strong’s Concordance number to crosscheck.
+The definitions below with ancient Hebrew lettering are both from Benner’s site, with a Strong’s Concordance number to crosscheck.
 Definitions without ancient Hebrew lettering are from Strong’s Concordance alone.
 Hebrew words are read right to left.

 (rosh): Head.
 (The top of the body.
 A person in authority or role of leader.
 The top, beginning, or first of something.)
 Strong’s 7218.

 (a-luph): Chief.
 (Accorded highest rank or office; of greatest importance, significance, or influence.
 One who is yoked to another to lead and teach.)
 Strong’s 441.

 (sheyn): Tooth.
 (Hard bony appendages on the jaws used for chewing food and forming of sounds when talking.)
 Strong’s 8127/8128.

 (yad): Hand.
 (The terminal, functional part of the forelimb.
 Hand with the ability to work, throw and give thanks.)
 Strong’s 3027.

 Not pictured (tav): Frowardness (perverse thing) or mark (from tavah, Strong’s 8427).
 Strong’s 8420/8420a.

 These then needed to be compared to the letters themselves.
 Here are Benner’s descriptions of the early Hebrew letters:

 (beyt, today ב): image of a house, tent